-The Model L3515 is a new generation of presence/absence detectors that incorporates advanced technology for enhanced performance.
+The Model L3545 is a part of a new generation of presence/absence detectors that incorporates advanced technology to bring forth enhanced performance.
 The unit is designed to protect progressive cavity or other positive displacement type pumps, plus any other pipeline related devices, which may be damaged by running dry.

-The basic function of the device is to detect the absence of process material within a pipeline, and to announce the process material absence in the form of an "alarmed" set of relay contacts.
+The basic function of the device is to detect the absence of process material within a pipeline, and to announce this absence by means of an "alarmed" set of relay contacts.
 These contacts, typically wired directly to the pump or a PLC, when "alarmed", shut down power to the pump, and thus prevent the pump from the damaging effects of running dry.

-The Model L3515 can detect the presence or absence of virtually any process material that might flow in a pipeline, from low dielectric constant electrical insulators, to highly conductive electrical conductors.
-The mechanical nature of these materials can range from thin, low viscosity liquids to thick, viscous materials that severely coat the pipeline and inner surfaces of the Sensor Flange.
+The Model L3545 can detect the presence or absence of virtually any process material that might flow through a pipeline, from low dielectric constant electrical insulators, to highly conductive electrical conductors.
+The mechanical nature of these materials can range from thin, low viscosity liquid materials to thick, viscous materials that severely coat the pipeline and inner surfaces of the sensor flange.

-The Model L3515 is used in conjunction with a Model L600 Series Sensor Flange.
-These sensors are available in two distinct types: "Partial Ring" - for conductive process materials, and "Full Ring" - for non-conductive process materials.
+The Model L3545 is used in conjunction with a Model L600 Series Sensor Flange.
+These sensors are available in two distinct types: "Partial-Ring" - for conductive process materials, and "Full-Ring" - for non-conductive process materials.

-The L3515 generates a low level, one MHz signal which is applied between the "active" sensing element on the inside diameter of the flange and the ground reference.
-With metal pipelines, the pipeline itself is used as the ground reference.
+The Sensor Head generates a low level, one MHz signal which is applied between the "active" sensing element on the inside diameter of the flange and the ground reference.
+With metal pipelines, the pipeline itself serves as the ground reference.
 With plastic pipelines, a metallic ground flange is required.
-The presence of the process material between the sensing element and the ground create a change in the RF impedance that is sensed by the electronic circuitry.
-This signal is amplified and rectified.
-The resulting DC voltage signal is proportional to the RF impedance.
-The L3515 electronics compares this signal with a DC level established by the settings of the coarse and fine sensitivity adjustments.
+The presence of the process material between the sensing element and the ground creates a change in the RF impedance that is sensed by the electronic circuitry.
+This resulting signal is amplified and rectified.
+The resulting DC voltage signal, which is proportional to the RF impedance, is transmitted to the Control Unit via a 3-wire, shielded cable.
+The Control Unit compares this signal with a DC level established by the settings of the coarse and fine sensitivity adjustments.
 When the measurement signal passes above or below the set point, the relay contacts are switched accordingly.